RichieRob/PredictionPerpsDocs/docs/LiquidityDiscussion.md

 - **Shares in Prediction Markets**: For an event 1 USDC splits into one Yes and one No share.
 Yes and No shares can be reunification to 1 USDC.
 - **Multi-Outcome**: For n outcomes, 1 collateral mints one share in n outcomes.
 The n outcome shares can be reunified to 1 USDC.

 This allows counterparty assets to unify, symmetrizing liquidity.
+USDC can sit unified as an asset for both sides of a trade enabling a market maker to provided both the counterparty to either a buy A or sell A trade with the same collateral and across all positions.

 ---